 Similar to the traditional Spanish empanada, Jamaican patties are flavorful, and usually filled with chicken, beef or vegetable filling.
 As you bite into the flakey pastry, you’ll taste the well-seasoned meat or vegetables on the inside, which in most cases have gone through a process of being sautéed with onions and other spices.
 The patty is the shape of a half circle, and its color is influenced by turmeric or curry, giving it an orange/ yellow tint.
 Jamaican patties are usually baked, and some places offer more choices of filling, like ackee and saltfish, lobster, or fish.

-Stamp and Go, also known as Jamaican saltfish fritters is a common breakfast item in Jamaica, and ingredients for preparation include flour, saltfish, green onions, peppers and other spices.
+Stamp and Go, also known as saltfish fritters is a common Jamaican breakfast item, and ingredients for preparation include flour, saltfish, green onions, peppers and other spices.
 The name Stamp and Go is often related to 18th-century British sailing ship traditions, particularly when officers wanted something done in a hurry, and would shout the order “Stamp and Go!”
 To make this dish, you’ll first need to make a batter, and fry it in oil on both sides until golden brown.

 Expert Tip: When making Stamp and Go, it is advisable to prepare the saltfish the day before for a faster cook time.